-Nirali Shah teaches Mindfulness Meditation with an emphasis on mind-body awareness and self-inquiry.
+Nirali Shah offers Counseling and teaches Mindfulness Meditation retreats with an emphasis on mind-body awareness and self-inquiry.
 She has spent thousands of hours meditating in silent retreats in monasteries, meditation centers and cells in Asia and the United States.

 She is a certified mindfulness facilitator from UCLA's Mindful Awareness Research Center, part of the Semel Institute for Neuroscience and Human Behavior.

 She lives in the Bay Area, California and currently teaches with technology companies such as Google, academic institutions such as the Stanford D. School, non-profits and spiritual communities around the world.

-She likes to play the bamboo flute, write, sketch and sip tea while sitting under a tree.
+She enjoys playing the bamboo flute, write, sketch and sip tea while sitting under a tree.